 Sl st= slip stitch

-Tip: As with the Flower Tea Cup Cozy, to get the right amount of chains needed for your cup – stretch the chain and wrap around the base of your cup.
+To get the right length of your foundation chain: stretch the chain and wrap around the base of your cup.
 The ends should just barely touch.
 As you start working on it it will stretch.

-Row 1: HDC in second chain and across.
-Do NOT connect the row with a slip stitch as you normally would.
+Round 1: Ch 1, HDC in first chain from hook and across the round.
+Do NOT connect this round with a slip stitch as you normally would.
+Simply continue on top of the stitches of the first round (see Round 2).

 Note: Check the height of your cup sleeve and adjust the number of rows accordingly.
 It should not cover the whole cup, only the middle part.
-You may need less than 12 rows, it depends on the thickness of your yarn, the size of your hook and the yarn tension.
+You may need less than 12 rows, it depends on the thickness of your yarn, the size of your hook and your tension.

-Work SC in each of the next two spaces and Sl St in the next two.
+Stop right above that end and work a SC in each of the next two spaces and a Sl St in the next two.
 It will even out the height of the row and create a smoother finish.
 Refer to the video above for visual guidance.

 Tie off and weave in the ends.